 I’m so super excited for today’s Real Organized post!
 I simply LOVE having areas of my home organized.
 I have wanted to organize my kitchen pantry since we moved into this house 9 years ago.
 I finally got to turn my dream into a reality.
 Today, I’m going to show you my pantry makeover, but more importantly, I’m going to give you great ideas for you kitchen pantry as well.
 Ideas that will not only organize your pantry but will help you plan your meals and your grocery list quickly as well as help you be a little more efficient when actually cooking.

-In my case, the shelves were going and I needed to put on a fresh coat of paint.
+In my case, the shelves were going so those got pulled out as well.
+I started with a fresh coat of paint.
 I went with a white in a semi-gloss.
 That way it will clean up easily.

-I’ve told you about the Closetmaid closet systems (affiliate link) in other posts (like my daughter’s recent closet makeover).
+I’ve told you about the Closetmaid closet systems (affiliate link) in other posts (like my daughter’s closet makeover).
 I love them.
 I love that as my needs change I can easily change things with the track system.
 It is fairly easy to install.
 You can design your own closet space via the Closetmaid site or pay a professional to design the space for you.
 Their fee for designing it for you is VERY reasonable.

 After installing the hang track, you will install the standards or the part the shelf brackets will clip into.
 Once again it isn’t that hard.
 We had to use the mounting hardware for when you don’t have studs available.
 It was a bit harder than when you can just go right into a stud.
 I had a hard time getting the molly bolts through the holes I had pre-drilled, but eventually, I got everything in correctly and I was good to go to get things organized.

 The last tip I want to give you about your actual space is to use ALL of your space and to think outside the box in terms of your space usage.
 For me, I came up with the genius idea, if I do say so myself, to add a couple of narrower shelves up at the top of our pantry.
 Our pantry measures slightly deeper than 16″.
-I selected the close mesh Closetmaid shelving (which is meant for pantries) that is 16″ deep for almost all of the shelving, but as you can see above I used some 12″ deep shelving as well.
+I selected the close mesh Closetmaid shelving (which is meant for pantries) that is 16″ deep for almost all of the shelving, but as you can see above I used some 12″ deep shelving up at the top.

 These are the containers I used here: cereal, larger granola, smaller granola (affiliate links).
 The prices of these vary a ton on Amazon.
 I’m not sure they are the best deal, but at least you can see what they look like.